Plant EvoDevo: Articulation Morphology of Plants

 Despite these differences between articulation morphology and categorical organ-based morphology, the gulf between the two could be partially bridged through the following adjustments in categorical organ-based morphology by

-c.
-Accepting that mutually exclusive organ categories are too rigid to encompass the full diversity of plant forms, which means admitting, in addition to categorical total homology, also partial homology (Sattler 1994), factorial or combinatorial homology (Minelli 1998, 2016, 2018).
-Without this broader perspective, structures that do not fit the classical categories ("misfits") are either forced into them or dismissed as exceptions.
-However, as an alternative, one may redefine the leaf in an inclusive sense that transcends classical categories.
-In his botanical notes made during his Italian journey, Goethe suggested this broader perspective with his hypothesis: "Alles ist Blatt” (All is leaf).
-Thus, a leaf that absorbs water we call a root, and a leaf of radial symmetry we call a stem (for the exact German quote see Schad 2005, p.
+As an alternative to mainstream morphology, one may redefine the leaf in an inclusive sense that transcends classical categories.
+In his botanical notes from his Italian journey, Goethe suggested this broader perspective with the hypothesis: "Alles ist Blatt” (All is leaf).
+Thus, a leaf that absorbs water we call a root, and a leaf of radial symmetry we call a stem (for the exact German quote, see Schad 2005, p.
 211).
 Schad (ibid.) expressed this broader view by defining the leaf as "jedes potenzreiche Grundgewebe" (any ground tissue rich in potential).
 In this sense, all plant structures, including those of algae, can be understood as leaves (Schad, personal communication).
-If instead of "any ground tissue rich in potential," we refer to a meristem or primordium rich in potential, we arrive at the notion of the article, a unit arising as a primordium that may differentiate in multitude of ways to produce the diversity of all plant forms.
-But even without drawing this conclusion, both the leaf in the broad sense and the article in articulation morphology, constitute a fundamental unit of plant construction.
+As Goethe pointed out, the simplicity of just one fundamental unit (instead of two or three basic categories) makes possible the greatest diversity (see Bortoft 1996, p.
+80).
+If, instead of “any ground tissue rich in potential,” we refer to a growth centre or primordium rich in potential, we arrive at the notion of the article - a unit arising from a primordium that may differentiate in a multitude of ways to produce the diversity of all plant forms.
+Like the leaf in the broad sense, the article constitutes a fundamental unit of plant construction.
 Thus, the diversity of plant forms arises through a differentiation of this basic unit, leaving no exceptions or misfits.
-As Goethe pointed out, the simplicity of just one fundamental unit (instead of three basic categories) makes possible the greatest diversity (see Bortoft 1996, p.
-80).
-The fundamental unit of the article may be considered a module as the basic constituent of plants.
+In this unitary framework, it is no longer necessary to ask whether all structures are homologous with one or another mutually exclusive category, such as root, stem and leaf.
+Aristotelian either/or logic is thereby transcended where it leads to pseudo-questions.

 Nine Approaches to Plant Morphology